Why Do Dogs Tilt Their Head: Know The 4 Amazing Reasons!

 Therefore, by now, it must be clear that tilting the head is also a body sign that implies certain moods or emotions of a dog.
 It does not signify only one single meaning; several reasons can be.

-4 Reasons behind the Head Tilt of a Dog
+4 Reasons Behind the Head Tilt of a Dog

 1. For Better Hearing: